- Ground feel

 The Nike Downshifter 9 is recommended for runners who:

-prefer more cushioning for long-distance runs (in this case, consider a pair or two from the Pegasus line)
+- prefer more cushioning for long-distance runs (in this case, consider the Pegasus 40).

 Go half or full size up